Grab a green smoothie, slide a chair over and let’s talk jicama, also known as yam bean! And I promise I am not making this stuff up.

-This large, odd looking root vegetable, that causes some people to give it a wide berth as they pass it in the produce aisle.
+This large, odd-looking root vegetable that causes some people to give it a wide berth as they pass it in the produce aisle.
 I know, I did this for years!
 I posted a picture of one down below just in case you are new to this veggie.
-It compares to turnips or parsnips in shape, and is known for its sweet white flesh, which has a wonderful crunchy texture.
+It compares to turnips or parsnips in shape and is known for its sweet white flesh, which has an excellent crunchy texture.
 Perfect for raw rice making!

-Jicama is a highly nutritious vegetable, and is low in calories.
+Jicama is a highly nutritious vegetable and is low in calories.
 One hundred grams of raw jicama contains just 35 calories.
-And I don’t care how young or how old you are… fiber doesn’t equate to just being for the geriatrics (meaning, for the elderly). lol We ALL need it.
+And I don’t care how young or how old you are… fiber doesn’t equate to just being for the geriatric (meaning, for the elderly).
+Lol, We ALL need it.
 The soluble fiber in jicama is excellent for lowering cholesterol, helps to stabilize blood sugar levels and boosts digestive health.

 They are composed of 86-90% water, so there will be some hand-squeezing work in this recipe.
 I squeezed 1 cup of liquid out of 3 1/2 cups of riced jicama.
 This step is so important because if you skip it, your sushi will be soggy and fall apart.